-You add Piquillo peppers into the mix, which are also a little bit sweet but with a smokey, spicy edge.
+Have you heard the saying "what grows together goes together?"
+This salad is further proof it's true: peppers are also a late-summer crop, and in this salad piquillo peppers are a perfect "pop" of flavor.
+Piquillo peppers are a little bit sweet but with a smokey, spicy edge.
 They match the brightness of peaches, with out overshadowing them.

 The combination of peaches and sweet peppers is pretty much begging for a bed of arugula.
 Arugula is a tad bitter, which balances out the other sweet ingredients.
-It keeps this salad from getting too sweet and grounds it.
-It's delicate, and leafy, and is perfect skewered on a fork with a peach chunk and some dressing.
+It keeps this salad from getting too sweet.
+It's delicate and leafy.